-Smart contracts aren’t a new concept, in fact, the idea of a self-executing digital contract has been around for more than two decades, and was first mentioned in the 1990s by a man many call the father of smart contracts—renowned computer scientist Nick Szabo.
+Smart contracts aren’t a new concept.
+In fact, the idea of a self-executing digital contract has been around for more than two decades.
+It was first mentioned in the 1990s by a man many call the father of smart contracts—renowned computer scientist Nick Szabo.

 But it was only recently that the technology for truly capable and secure smart contracts has existed—blockchain technology.
-Nowadays, there’s a bunch of different blockchains that support smart contracts.
+Nowadays, there are a bunch of different blockchains that support smart contracts.

-Right now, they’re still very much in their early days of development and adoption, and still suffer from some growing pains that still make them relatively niche—such as potentially high fees and user experience limitations.
+Right now, they’re still very much in their early days of development and adoption.
+Suffering from some growing pains that still make them relatively niche—such as potentially high fees and user experience limitations.

 Today, just a small fraction of the population interacts with smart contracts regularly—most of which are cryptocurrency users.

 But that might soon be about to change.
-With more efficient blockchains being developed and massive firms now developing their own smart contract-capable blockchains, like IBM’s Hyperledger Fabric and R3’s Corda platform, smart contracts are becoming increasingly mainstream.
+With more efficient blockchains developing and massive firms now creating their own smart contract-capable blockchains, like IBM’s Hyperledger Fabric and R3’s Corda platform.
+Smart contracts are becoming increasingly mainstream.